Prof. Miriam Langer, Department Chair

 To qualify for graduation:

-- Complete all credit requirements and paperwork with registrar.
+- Complete all credit requirements and apply for degree with registrar

-- Submit written thesis component to the advisory committee at least two week prior to scheduled defense date.
+- Submit written thesis component to the advisory committee at least two weeks prior to scheduled defense date

 The following should be adequately addressed in both the oral and written defense/thesis presentation: